cjessett/phase-4/week-8/wednesday.md

 ## Wednesday

-### React: Integrating / Practicing &amp; Top-Down ("Data-Driven" Designs)
+### React: Continued Work with React

 ## Goal

-After this day, students will be able to:
+* Keep honing Lil Twitter

-* Process a data blob into a React site ("top-down architecture")
+* (Instructor Discretion) Process a data blob into a React site ("top-down architecture")

 ## Importance

-In Day 3 we were lucky, we had our Components specified for us and we had a back-end API that was tailor made to fill the Components we _saw_.
+(Instructor Discretion) In Day 3 we were lucky, we had our Components specified for us and we had a back-end API that was tailor made to fill the Components we _saw_.
 But what if you don't get a UI that you get to mark up, what if you get a big ol' JSON Object?

 While the technology choices don't change, we have to approach our design a little bit differently.
 Instead of _seeing_ based on a mockup or a static site,